Hone your writing

 What you’ll study

 Disciplinary electives will allow you to broaden your knowledge in topics such as media law and ethics, digital audiences, and creative advertising.
-You’ll also have the opportunity to enhance your expertise through a second major in areas like journalism, media business, or strategic communication.
+You’ll also have the opportunity to enhance your expertise through a second stream in areas like journalism, media business, or strategic communication.

 Subjects at a glance